An analysis of the economy and

 Diversifying Assets Highlights

 - REITs are still reasonably attractive based on their dividend-yield advantage versus Treasuries.
-REITs are also reasonably priced on a current net asset value (NAV) basis, but may continue to be pressured should U.S. interest rates trend higher.
+REITs are also reasonably priced on a current net asset value (NAV) basis, but may be pressured should U.S. interest rates trend higher.

 - Commodity prices tend to be very sensitive to the economic growth outlook in China, and this dynamic may remain a significant risk factor in the near-term.